ziapeltagames/six-winters/docs/RULES.md

 * **Red Bank** - Red Bank location, in the Red Bank locations deck and playable to the Red Bank region
 * **Settled Lands** - Settled Lands location, in the Settled Lands location deck and playable to the Settled Lands region
 * **Starting Location** - In the default campaign mode, this is one of the nine starting location cards
-* **Sorcery Threat** - Location comes into play if the sorcery threat track reaches the final space
+* **Sorcery Threat** - Comes into play if the sorcery threat track reaches the final space
-* **Military Threat** - Location comes into play if the military threat track reaches the final space
+* **Military Threat** - Comes into play if the military threat track reaches the final space
-* **Technology Threat** - Location comes into play if the technology threat track reaches the final space
+* **Technology Threat** - Comes into play if the technology threat track reaches the final space
-* **Discord** - This location comes into play if one of the characters, Oniri, sustains too much stress (see below)
+* **Discord** - Comes into play if one of the characters, Oniri, sustains too much stress (see below)

 ### Invest Skill

-The upper right of each location card shows the skill icon used for the invest action.
+The upper right of each location card shows the skill icon used for the **invest** action.
+Investing is how resource dice are moved from resource pools into a location card.

 ### Movement Costs